ibrahimothman/Movies-Series/README.md

 # Movies-Series
 Android App where you can discover latest movies and TV Series in the world.

+You can read more about TMDB API on [TMDB API](https://www.themoviedb.org/documentation/api)

 # Installatin Guide

 This app uses TMDB API to retrieve movies and TV Series.